 Read the following situations and develop a response that avoids the roles of the triangle.
-Explain what you will do and write out exactly what you will say to begin addressing the issue.
+As the supervisor, what specifically would you do and say.

 - 1. Glenda Grimes is a 56 year old employee who has always done acceptable work and is very reliable.
 She is a nervous person who is often tentative in relating to people.
 She has mostly worked by herself, but now has a new coworker.
 One day she approaches you and says that she is having a very difficult time getting along with the new girl in the office who is young, outgoing and pretty.
 Glenda says that the girl talks a lot and disturbs her concentration and often asks Glenda questions about her life which bothers her a great deal.
 She wants you to have a talk with the new girl and tell her not to ask such personal questions and talk less while she works. - 2.
+Harry Cotton, is an employee who has 20 years of work experience.
+You have supervised him for the last two years and know that he is a hard worker and helps out his coworkers whenever he is asked.
+He comes to you asking you to talk to the manager about relieving him of an important assignment because he is overburdened at the time and says he is experiencing stress symptoms, headaches, and some minor chest pains and diarrhea.
+The manager had given Harry the assignment directly and had informed you after the fact. - 3.
 Your administrative specialist had been complaining that she had too much work to do.
 Despite her complaints her work was uniformly of high quality.
 Consequently, you have made every effort to hold back work assignments and take on extra work yourself to ease her problem.
 During the last two weeks you have noticed that she now leaves on time every day, takes her full breaks and spends a considerable amount of time talking to people who come into the office and to people who call her on the phone.
 Now she no longer complains about the amount of work she has to do, continues to do very high quality work and takes initiative in handling office problems often anticipating the need to do something that you failed to do or had forgotten to do.
-You often leave work late in order to complete everything that needs to get done. - 3.
-Jennifer Gilder is a new employee who came to your department with excellent credentials.
-She has two years' experience in her work and has a good educational background.
-Each time you give her an assignment, she asks questions about how to do the simple things that you believe she should know how to do.
-When she is working she asks that you check her work at frequent intervals so that she doesn't make a mistake.
-You hear from a few colleagues that she was an abused child and it is very likely that she lives with an abusive husband.
-She appears to feel inadequate and is very reluctant to say anything.
-She will do anything you ask her to do and normally she does a good job.
+You often leave work late in order to complete everything that needs to get done. - 4.
+Your 10 year old daughter asks you to talk with her math teacher because the teacher never calls on her in class and has criticized her in front of the whole class just for talking to the boy in front of her.
+She says the only reason she had talked to the boy in the first place was that she did not know the assignment the teacher had just given them.
+She says she is afraid she is going to lose her good grade because the teacher marks you down for class participation and class behavior.